GooTechnologies/learn/manual/editor/index.md

 ---
-title: Goo Create, the editor
+title: Editor
+indent: 0
+weight: 900
 ---

 The editor is the core of the create application.
 This is where you perform all creation of content in your scenes.